pelithne/k8s/workshop.md

 az group create -n techdays -l westeurope
 ````

 Now you can create the Development VM.
-The command below creates a VM named "dev" in the Resource Group "techdays" you created in the previous step.
-It also uses an ````ARM Template```` to configure the VM with the right operating system and tools (config.json).
+The command below creates a VM deployment named "dev" in the Resource Group "techdays" you created in the previous step.
+It also uses an ````ARM Template```` to configure the VM with the right operating system and tools (ubuntu.json).

 ````
 az group deployment create -n dev -g techdays --template-file ubuntu.json
 ````

-When applying this command, you will get a number of questions:
+When applying this command, you will get a few questions:

 * Please provide string value for 'adminUsername' (? for help):
-* Please provide securestring value for 'adminPassword' (? for help): (min 8 letters, at least one upper case and one special character)
+* Please provide securestring value for 'adminPassword' (? for help): (min 8 characters, at least one upper case and one special character)
 * Please provide string value for 'vmName' (? for help):

-Wait for operataion to complete.
+After questions are answered, the VM will be created, and the script located in config.sh will be automatically downloaded from ``github`` and executed.
+Because of this, the VM creation will take a bit longer than usual. **Coffee time?**

-To login to the VM you an you can either look for the output line that describes how to ssh into the machine, e.g.
+When VM creation is completed, you can login to the VM either using the output line that describes how to ssh into the machine (look for ````ssh```` ), e.g.
 ````
 "sshCommand": {
         "type": "String",
         "value": "ssh <adminUsername>@techdays1972t6imtd2wocm.westeurope.cloudapp.azure.com"
 ````

-Or find the right url or ip by looking in the portal at the public ip that has been created
+Or find the right url or ip by going to the Azure Portal and selecting the VM that was just created.
+In the toolbar for the current blade, you will find a connect icon.
+Click that icon to get instructions on how to connect.

-Log into you WS VM
+Log into your Development VM
 ````
 ssh <adminUsername>@<texchdaysNNNXXXX>.westeurope.cloudapp.azure.com
 ````